Iligan's at-large congressional district

 Iligan's at-large congressional district is the congressional district of the Philippines in Iligan.
 It has been represented in the House of Representatives of the Philippines since 2010, and in the Batasang Pambansa in 1984 to 1986.
-Previously included in Lanao del Norte's 1st congressional district from 1987 to 2010, and in Lanao del Norte's at-large congressional district prior to 1984, it includes all barangays of the city.
-It is currently represented in the 19th Congress by Celso G. Regencia of the PDP-Laban party.
+Previously included in Lanao del Norte's 1st congressional district from 1987 to 2010,Region XII from 1978 to 1984, and in Lanao del Norte's at-large congressional district prior to 1978, it includes all barangays of the city.
+It is currently represented in the 19th Congress by Celso G. Regencia of the Lakas-CMD (Lakas).